-This morning, the Bank of Canada (BoC) announced that the overnight lending rate will continue to sit at 1.00 per cent – a position its held since September 2010.
-The announcement aligned with reports by Reuters, where none of the 30 economists they polled last month expected to see an interest rate hike today.
+For the 29th consecutive announcement in a row, the Bank of Canada (BoC) has revealed that the overnight lending rate will remain at 1 per cent – a position its held since September 2010.

 The overnight lending rate – which is the interest rate at which banks lend money to one another – is expected to remain unchanged until mid-2015; that would mark nearly five years at 1 per cent, which would be the longest span of inactivity in more than 60 years.
 This is good news for variable rate mortgage holders whose rates are attached to Prime, as an increase to the overnight lending rate could result in an increase to some lenders’ Prime rates and, therefore, variable mortgage rates.
 Continue reading

 Two of the biggest decisions you’ll need to make regarding your mortgage financing are which mortgage rate type and mortgage term you want.
 Would you prefer a fixed or variable mortgage rate?
 And how long do you want to commit to that rate for?
 Each combination makes sense for different reasons, and the decision is usually personal.
 To get some insight, we decided to interview homeowners across the country, to see which rate types and terms they chose and why.
 Today, let’s look at what a 3-year variable rate is and who is choosing it.